-- Add vegetable stock, tomato puree, yeast extract, beans and potato.
+- Add vegetable stock, yeast extract, tomato paste, beans, potato and seasoning.
 Simmer for another 20-25 minutes.
 Add your cornstarch thickener halfway through.

 - In the meantime, make your dumplings (full instructions below).
 Add dumplings to the pan and cook uncovered for 8 minutes, then cover and cook for 12 minutes.
 Don't forget to stir the bottom ocassionally.

 Wondering how to make vegan dumplings from scratch?
 You’ll be pleased to know it’s actually super easy.
 This recipe is pretty forgiving so even if you’re a complete cooking novice, you should have no issues.

 There’s a reason why these are often called ‘drop dumplings’.
 You simply just make the dough and then drop it on top of a simmering stew.
 Here are the steps you'll need to take:

 - Then add in vegan butter (room temperature, but not melted) little by little.
 Make sure to really rub the butter into the flour mixture using a spoon.

 - Last but not least, add your plant milk little by little.
 Mix well.
 Don’t worry if some lumps remain.

 - If you want your dumplings to be really big like mine, use a 1⁄8 cup measuring cup.
 If you prefer smaller, just use a tablespoon.
 Drop the dough on top of the simmering stew.
 Preferably, place it on top of vegetables to prevent it from sinking.
 Then, as stated above, cook for 8 minutes uncovered and further 12 minutes covered.

 Vegan Stew: F.A.Q.